 - A. INVESTMENTS.
 The City will limit its purchase of investment securities to those which are of the highest quality, including, but not limited to the following instruments: - 1.
-U.S. Treasury Bills, Notes and Bonds - 2.
-Certificates of Deposits (collateralized) - 3.
-Government Repurchase Agreements - B. COLLATERALIZATION.
-All Certificates of Deposits and Repurchase Agreements will be fully collateralized at 105%.
-The securities acceptable to be used as collateral are described in Missouri Statutes 30.270, Part 1, with the exception of items 6 and 7.
+Governmental and Agency Debt issued by and or guaranteed by the Federal Government-U.S. Treasury bills, notes and bonds - 2.
+Bank Deposits-Time Deposits and Demand Deposits-certificates of deposit, demand deposits (collateralized or FDIC insured) - 3.
+Government Repurchase Agreements (collateralized) - B. COLLATERALIZATION.
+All Certificates of Deposit and Repurchase Agreements will be fully collateralized at 105% when possible or at least 100%.
+Section 30.270 of the Missouri Revised Statutes outlines the various types of legally acceptable collateral, with the City excluding items (6) and (7) of Line 1.

 All securities, which serve as collateral against the deposits of a depository institution, must be safe kept at a non-affiliated custodial facility.
 Depository institutions pledging collateral against deposits must, in conjunction with the custodial agent, furnish the necessary custodial receipts within five business days from the settlement date.

 The City shall have a depositary contract and pledge agreement with each safekeeping bank that will comply with the Financial Institutions, Reform, Recovery, and Enforcement Act of 1989 (FIRREA).
-This will ensure that the City's security interest in collateral pledged to secure deposits is enforceable against the receiver of a failed financial institution. - C. INVESTMENT RESTRICTIONS AND PROHIBITED TRANSACTIONS.
+This will ensure that the City's security interest in collateral pledged to secure deposits is enforceable against the receiver of a failed financial institution.

+- C. INVESTMENT RESTRICTIONS AND PROHIBITED TRANSACTIONS.
 To provide for the safety and liquidity of the City's funds, the investment portfolio will be subject to the following restrictions: - 1.
-Borrowing for investment purposes ("Leverage") is prohibited. - 2.
-Instruments known as Structured Notes (e.g. inverse floaters, leveraged floaters, and equity-linked securities) are not permitted.
-Investment in any instrument, which is commonly considered a "derivative" instrument (e.g. options, futures, swaps, caps, floors, and collars), is prohibited.

-3. Contracting to sell securities not yet acquired in order to purchase other securities for purposes of speculating on developments or trends in the market is prohibited.
+Borrowing for investment purposes ("Leverage") is prohibited.

+- 2. Instruments known as Structured Notes (e.g. inverse floaters, leveraged floaters, and equity-linked securities) are not permitted.
+Investment in any instrument, which is commonly considered a "derivative" instrument (e.g. options, futures, swaps, caps, floors, and collars), is prohibited. - 3.
+Contracting to sell securities not yet acquired to purchase other securities for purposes of speculating on developments or trends in the market is prohibited.